 And in Europe, they allow only 2 milligrams of methylene chloride per 1 kilogram of coffee.

 So, based on this, consumption on this low level should not pose any harm or risk to the person.

-Moreover, since the roasting temperature of coffee beans is between 350 to 425 degrees Fahrenheit, and Methylene chloride vanishes between 100 to 200 degrees Fahrenheit, chances are, the amount of this solvent is very low.
+Moreover, since the roasting temperature is between 350 to 425 degrees Fahrenheit, and Methylene chloride vanishes between 100 to 200 degrees Fahrenheit, chances are, the amount of this solvent is very low.

 Well, with all this said, it is always advisable to seek for your doctor's opinion regarding the effect of Methylene Chloride on your health.

 Indirect Solvent Based Decaffeination Process is also known as the KVW Method (Kaffee Veredelugs Werk), or the European Method.

 Both the Direct and Indirect Processes use either the Methylene Chloride or the Ethyl Acetate.

 But unlike with the "Direct", the "Indirect Solvent Based Decaffeination Process" does not mix the solvents directly to the coffee beans.

 The process starts by soaking the unroasted coffee beans to a boiling water to remove the compounds of coffee.
 Coffee compounds include flavors, essential oils, and micronutrients.
 And not just caffeine.